KellyCahill/Circadian-Analysis-/README.md

 ```
 Installation time: < 2 min

-# Demo:
+# Clinical Data
 A subset of expression, and clinical data for 104 control subjects is available in csv form in the rhythmicity folder.
 Clinical variables of interest include:
-corrected time of death (TOD) in ZT.
+- corrected time of death (TOD) in ZT.
-Hospital site (Mount Sinai vs Pitt)
+- Hospital site (Mount Sinai vs Pitt)
-Diagnosis (control vs schizophrenia)
+- Diagnosis (control vs schizophrenia)
-Gender
+- Gender
+- Ethnicity

-# Expression data includes:
+# Expression data
-13914 genes (all genes that were used in the full analysis in the paper)
+- 13914 genes (all genes that were used in the full analysis in the paper)
-Data has already been filtered according to method discussed in the supplement
+- Data has already been filtered according to method discussed in the supplement
-Expression units are in log2 CPM
+- Expression units are in log2 CPM

+# Demo:
-fitSinCurve.R and Curve_Drawing.R are external functions required to run the main analysis in RhythmicityCode.R
+- fitSinCurve.R and Curve_Drawing.R are external functions required to run the main analysis in RhythmicityCode.R
-BestModelSelection.R is an external function required to run the main DE.R analysis
+- BestModelSelection.R is an external function required to run the main DE.R analysis
-Run all external functions, so that they are in the R environment
+- Run all external functions, so that they are in the R environment
-Run code as is in RhythmicityCode.R
+- Run code as is in RhythmicityCode.R
-Run code as is in DE.R
+- Run code as is in DE.R
 *NOTE: Each method requires permutation.
 Permutations were set to 10 to save time and computation space.
 Permuted files are included in the DE and Rhythmicity folders to save reviewers time.
 If permutation files are recreated by the reviewer, output will be slightly different due to the randomness of permutation.

 # Expected output:
-Example_result.csv is the example output from the observed_para_c_sorted variable.
+- Example_result.csv is the example output from the observed_para_c_sorted variable.
-PDF plots are available in the Rhythmicity folder
+- PDF plots are available in the Rhythmicity folder
-Example_result2.csv is the example output for the shift in rhythmicity analysis
+- Example_result2.csv is the example output for the shift in rhythmicity analysis
 *NOTE: Because only control subjects are used in the example data, two groups were created using age to demonstrate gain and loss of rhythmicity

-Example_result3.csv in the DE folder includes
+- Example_result3.csv in the DE folder includes
 *NOTE: Because only control subjects are used in the example data, effect of a binary indicator for time of day (morning vs night) is analyzed.

 Estimated run time: